daniellochner/creature-creator/README.md

 ### Developer

-For those interested in becoming developers, there are few steps required before you can load the Unity project.
+For those interested in becoming developers, there are few steps required before you can load the project in Unity:

-  1. Clone this repository to your local hard drive using GitHub desktop.
+  1. Create a fork and clone this repository to your local hard drive using GitHub desktop.
   2. Drag-and-drop the paid-for assets into the "Assets/Plugins/External/Paid/" directory.
-Yes, unfortunately this project uses several paid-for assets from the Unity Asset Store which cannot be freely included in this public repository.
-If you can confirm that you have purchased all the assets listed [here](https://assetstore.unity.com/lists/list-280315), however, then an existing developer will be able to send you a zip file of this directory.
+Yes, this project unfortunately uses several paid-for assets from the Unity Asset Store which cannot be freely included in this public repository.
+If you can confirm that you have purchased all the assets listed [here](https://assetstore.unity.com/lists/list-280315), then an existing developer will be able to send you a zip file of this directory.
-  3. Start Unity Hub, and locate and open the project's root folder.
+  3. Start Unity Hub, and open the project's root folder.
-  4. Wait for the necessary packages to import (may take up to 5 minutes).
+  4. Wait for the necessary packages to import (this may take a while).
-  5. While you're waiting, sign up for Unity's Gaming Services.
+  5. While you're waiting, sign up for Unity's Gaming Services, which will be necessary to test the multiplayer.
   6. Log in to your account in the Unity editor.
   7. Go to "Edit > Project Settings > Services" and then create a Unity Project ID and link it to the project.
   8. Go to "Window > Startup" and drag the window into your editor.
 This force enters the startup scene on play.
   9. Finally, due to a bug in Unity's Netcode for GameObjects library, testing in the Unity editor may require the use of the "Network Prefab Fix" window, located in "Window > Networking".
 All network objects must be included in this list.

-If you've made some changes, create a pull request, and I'll confirm the changes and then update the repository!
+Contributions are then managed through pull requests, which I'll first need to confirm before they're applied to the main branch.